Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Still, despite the lack of evidence, there are many who claim they have solved the mystery of the ley line.
 An example was the New Age group called the Geo Group.
 They were paid $5,000 by the Seattle Arts Commission to do a ley line map of Seattle.
 The group used a photograph that resembled a hybrid satellite photo of the city.
 The group claimed it confirmed that Seattle was in tune with its ley line system.
 Exactly how was conclusion was arrived at was never elaborated.

-Finally, ley lines have gone beyond its origin and have been used to explain other ancient concepts such as the Nazca Lines in Peru.
+Finally, ley lines have gone beyond their origin and have been used to explain other ancient concepts such as the Nazca Lines in Peru.
 Again, how and why are never fully explained.

 And with that, one can conclude that ley lines are imaginary lines, but not magical portals.